No Jobs in the Arts

 25+

-The types of projects No Jobs in the Arts deliver include events, workshops, educational activities, exhibitions, and publications – always delivered by, for, or with early-career creatives.
-Publications by No Jobs in the Arts can be found in archives and collections, such as the Tate and Wellcome.
+The types of professional development opportunities No Jobs in the Arts create include free events, workshops, artwork creation commissions, educational activities, exhibitions, and publications.
+These are always delivered by, for, or with early-career creatives.

 The services offered by No Jobs in the Arts aim to support artist development in the creative sector across the UK.
-The team work nomadically, and specialise in working with early-career creatives, collaborating online and in-person, with creative spaces, places, and people.
-Get in touch with them here.
+The team are nomadic, and are specialist in working with early-career creatives.
+Their creative project management experience spans collaborating online and in-person, with creative spaces, places, and people.
+Get in contact with the team to find out more.

-In addition to advocating for the representation of early-career creative work in the public realm and collections, No Jobs in the Arts are committed to establishing a commercial online space to represent emergent commercial practices in the region.
+In addition to increasing representation of early-career creative work in the public realm, No Jobs in the Arts are committed to trialing and establishing new frameworks for support.

-Anyone can support No Jobs in the Arts by making a donation, signing up to their mailing list, and following them on Instagram, @nojobsinthearts
+Anyone can support the work NJITA by making a donation.
+Also by signing up to their newsletter, and following them on Instagram, Facebook, or LinkedIn.

 Image: Fringe of Failure, 2022.